 when someone makes spelling mistakes or typos whilst complaining about someone

-else's spelling.
+else's spelling mistakes or typos.
 Then, according to Ullman, it is a moral imperative to flame

 An attempt to sidetrack a debate by insisting on meanings